GoogleCloudPlatform/opentelemetry-operations-java/RELEASING.md

 ## Build Environments

-We deploy OpenTelemetry Operations Java to Maven Central under Ubuntu 14.04.

-Other systems may also work, however the system used for build and deploy must be able to run the [mock server](https://github.com/googleinterns/cloud-operations-api-mock).
+The system used for build and deploy must be able to run the [mock server](https://github.com/googleinterns/cloud-operations-api-mock).